This section will describe the project allocation process for Slate. This is applicable to both the Onyx and Marble OLCF OpenShift clusters.

 |Onyx (Open Production Cluster with access to Wolf)||Onyx Web Console - https://onyx.ccs.ornl.gov|

 Slate Namespaces map directly to OLCF Project ID’s.

-Once your Slate Project Allocation Request is approved, you will see your project’s namespace on the appropriate OpenShift Cluster upon login.
-The terms “namespace” and “project” may get used interchangebly when referring to your project’s useable space within the requested resource boundaries (CPU/Memory/Storage).
+Once your Slate Project Allocation Request is approved, you can create your own namespaces and move your allocation around those namespaces via the quota dashboard located at https://quota.marble.ccs.ornl.gov and https://quota.onyx.ccs.ornl.gov.
+The terms “namespace” and “project” may get used interchangeably when referring to your project’s usable space within the requested resource boundaries (CPU/Memory/Storage).

 Install the OC tool¶

 The OC tool provides CLI access to the OpenShift cluster.
 It needs to be installed on your machine.

 It is a single binary that can be downloaded from a number of places (the choice is yours):

 - Homebrew on MacOS (need Homebrew setup first):

 The Homebrew package is not always kept up to date with the latest version of OpenShift so some client features may not be available$ brew install openshift-cli